This post may contain affiliate links which help support Zestuous.

 To me, the perfect chocolate chip cookie is soft and chewy and oozes with melted chocolate.
 What could make that better?
 Extra chocolate and peanut butter, of course.

-I prefer bittersweet dark chocolate because it allows the pure essence of chocolate to stand out.
-You’re welcome to use milk chocolate instead, if that’s your chocolate of choice.
+I prefer bittersweet dark chocolate chips because it allows the pure essence of chocolate to stand out.
+You’re welcome to use semi-sweet chocolate chips or milk chocolate chips instead if that’s your chocolate of choice.

-What’s great about this recipe is that the cookies will stay soft and chewy even after they’ve cooled, but I love eating them straight from the oven while the chocolate chips are still melted.
+What’s great about these soft peanut butter cookies is that they will stay soft and chewy even after they’ve cooled, but I love eating them straight from the oven while the chocolate chips are still melted.

-- 1/3 cup (50 grams) melted bittersweet chocolate chips
+- 1/3 cup melted bittersweet chocolate chips, 50 grams

 - 1 egg

 - 1 tsp vanilla extract, 5 grams